canuckbear/firmware-toolkit/migrated/migrated/move_me/bsp-packages/README.md

 <h2>Makefile targets
 </h2>
-The following make targets are avalable to hep you to run the most common tasks.
+The following targets are available to help you run the most common tasks.
-<h3>u-boot-package
+<h3>make u-boot-package
 </h3>
-<h3>linux-kernel-package
+<h3>make linux-kernel-package
 target kernel-package is a synonym since only linux kernel is supported.
 </h3>